 WordPress is a popular free and open source Content Management System (CMS) that uses a legacy Role Based Access Control (RBAC) model to administer the privileges.
 It is essential to prevent unauthorized users to obtain confidential information and perform privilege escalation that may commit to cybercrime.
 How popular is WordPress?
-Thirty-three percent of the entire internet uses WordPress (cf. Table 1), it is around 19,500,000 websites [1].
+Thirty-three percent of the entire internet uses WordPress (cf.Figure 1), it is around 19,500,000 websites[1].
 WordPress is used for content listing and blogging.
+WordPress has been in the market for over ten years, it is used for content listing and blogging.
 It is known by its ease of use, versatility, themes, and the use of plugins.
 It is the quickest growing CMS, and it is translated into 40 different languages.
-There are approximately 500 new sites that are built in the top 10 million websites on the internet every day [1].
+There is large number of developers developing plugins for WordPress and the usage of WordPress has been expanded to professional website, e Commerce, Job Board and so on.
+There are approximately 500 new sites that are built in the top 10 million websites on the internet every day[1].
 In addition, there are 17 posts that are published every second on WordPress sites globally.
-The word "WordPress" is being google searched 37 million times each month [1] (cf. Figure 1).
+The word "WordPress" is being google searched 37 million times each month [1].

 The access control component of WordPress is based on the RBAC model.
 It assigns permissions to each user who is connected to the network based on their organizational role assignments [2].
 The limitation on RBAC is that user's permission depends on the role of the user only, which is a lack of flexibility.
 It is a time-consuming process for administrators to create new roles for a certain employee to do a certain task and delete the role after the task is completed.
 This process often needs to be done in real-time.
-It also leads to the problem of role explosion when large Dhinaharan Nagamalai et al. (Eds): WIMO, ICAIT, ICDIPV, NC, CRYPIS - 2019 DOI: 10.5121/csit.2019.90410 pp. 107-122, 2019. © CS & IT-CSCP 2019 amounts of roles are being created [3].
-This is where Attributed-Based Access Role (ABAC) [4,5] model comes into play.
-ABAC has been identified to defeat these limitations of RBAC [6,7,8].
+It also leads to the problem of role explosion when large amounts of roles are being created [3].
+This is where Attributed-Based Access Role (ABAC)[4,5]model comes into play.
+ABAC has been identified to defeat these limitations of RBAC[6,7,8].
 ABAC is a model that assigns policies to each user based on the existing attributes of the user instead of the user's role.
 Therefore, it is a more adequate solution to handle various factor of situations by using attributes like user role, location, time, administration configuration, and so on [6].
-It also offers more flexibility and portability in comparison to RBAC [6,5], which makes it a more suitable access control across organizational domains.
+It also offers more flexibility and portability in comparison to RBAC [5,6], which makes it a more suitable access control across organizational domains.